ros-misc-utilities/ffmpeg_image_transport/README.md

                      '.image_raw.ffmpeg.av_options': 'preset:ll,profile:main,crf:0'}]
 ```
 See the example launch file for a V4L USB camera (``usb_camera.launch.py``).
+If the above parameter settings don't work, use the ``ros2 param dump <your_node_name>``
+command to find out what the proper parameter path is.

 ### Subscriber (viewer)

 The subscriber has only one parameter (``map``), which is the map between the encoding that
 was used to encode the frames, and the libav decoder to be used for decoding.
-The mapping is done by creating
-entries in the ``ffmpeg.map`` parameter, which is prefixed by the image base name, e.g. ``camera``.
+The mapping is done by creating entries in the ``ffmpeg.map`` parameter, which is prefixed by the image base name, e.g. ``camera``.

 For example to tell the subscriber to use the ``hevc_cuvid`` decoder instead of the default
 decoder for decoding incoming ``hevc`` packets set a parameter like so *after* you started the viewer: